-This Greek Quinoa Chicken Salad is a delicious and easy recipe that’s perfect for a summer lunch or dinner.
-With rotisserie chicken, quinoa, feta cheese, bell peppers, cucumber, and a lemon vinaigrette, this dish comes together in no time and is just as good cold as it is served warm.
+Greek Quinoa Chicken Salad is a light, yet satisfying recipe perfect for lunch or dinner.
+With rotisserie chicken, feta, fresh veggies and a lemon vinaigrette, this dish comes together in no time.

 Save this Greek Quinoa Chicken Salad to your favorite PINTEREST BOARD!